MrZablah/Proximus/README.md

 * 2. The cookie name is optional and by default it will be 'lng'.
 */
 proximus.change('es', 'lnp');

+// You can get the current language with this function /*
+* 1. The cookie name is optional and by default it will be 'lng'.
+*/
+proximus.getLang('lnp');

+/* Returns:
+*  'en'
+*/

+// You can get the current language with this function (Beta) /*
+* 1. The language object is Required.
+* 2. The key you are looking for is Required.
+* 3. The cookie name is optional and by default it will be 'lng'.
+*/
+proximus.getKeyValue(langObj, 'keyObject', 'lnp');

+/* It will returns the key value */

 // Will return and obj with default values and the variables use by proximus proximus.getVariables();